crappy-coder/astrid/docs/drawables.md

 * opacity (setAlpha)
 * visibility

-Because the Drawable extends NamedObjectCollection it also automatically acts as a container for other drawables.
-As long as an object is a subclass of Drawable then it can be added to any other Drawable and will be rendered with it.
+A drawable can be a container for other drawables because it extends NamedObjectCollection.
+As long as an object extends Drawable then it can be added to any other Drawable and will be rendered with it.

 ## Understanding the Draw Tree

 Drawables by themselves provide only basic on-screen visual content.
 Usually you'll want to combine multiple drawables together to make a more complex composite drawable.
 For example, suppose you want to display an image with a watermark on it, when the image moves, rotates or changes in alpha you'll want the watermark to also move, rotate and change in alpha as well.
 To do this, you may combine the Image and Label objects into one of the containers.
 Since we want it to be displayed above the image we want to use an absolute positioning container.
-For that we would use a Canvas instance.
+For that we would use an astrid Canvas instance.

 So to group the image and label together onto a canvas, we simply add the image and label drawables as children of a canvas container, like the following:

 ```js
 var image = new Image("myImage");